 For instance, Hornady’s 200-grain ELD-X load at 2850 fps from a 24-inch barrel and a 200-yard zero hits just 20 inches low at 400 and 40 inches at 500.
 Even out past 500 yards, this round is carrying more than 2000 foot-pounds of energy.

 Where you pay the price is with recoil.
 The felt recoil from a .300 Win.
-Mag. is about 30 percent greater than from a .30/06.
-Unless that rifle carries some extra weight or a good muzzle brake, it is going to be difficult to shoot well.
+Mag. is about 30-percent greater than from a .30/06.
+Unless that rifle carries some extra weight or a good muzzle brake, it will be difficult to shoot well.
 And no one practices as much as they should with a rifle that beats them up, compounding the problem.
 The result is lousy shot placement on game.

 Fans of the big magnums insist that a benefit to these boomers is that they are more forgiving with bullet placement than lesser cartridges.
 Personally, I think that advantage is negated by the poorer shooting one sees with these thumpers, but to each his own.